- Latin America

 I decided to move to Barcelona around February of 2013 after stumbling upon International TEFL Academy online.
 Turns out their office is a few blocks away from where I grew up, on Diversey Avenue in Chicago.
 After a lot of help and guidance from an advisor there (Matt), I’d made up my mind; in four months’ time, I would be leaving my Chicago life behind and embarking on a new adventure in Barcelona.
 I had never been to Barcelona or Spain before, but something about it called to me.
 Now I can see why.
 I sold my car, sublet my apartment (which I’d had for eight years and eventually let go of the following summer) and quit my job (in May 2013).
 I was on a mission.
 My friends and family weren’t exactly sure what came over me, but they were ultimately supportive.
 Those closest to me knew I wasn’t happy at my job, and post-grad school life hadn’t been all it was cracked up to be.
 I was restless, and I needed a change.

 I’ve written a few other articles about my experiences finding work in Barcelona.
 Please see Finding Private Teaching Work in Barcelona.
-My Q&A also lists some of my early experiences, and I did a Video Q&A when I was back in Chicago for a visit last summer.
 What I’d like to describe here is my life now that I’ve been here for a while.
 Teaching, traveling, learning, and even staying put.
 I still have a few of the same students I first started working with in September 2013.
 These kids who were 9 and 10 are now turning 11 and 12.
 I’ve been able to be a part of their lives and get to know their families, and that experience has been priceless.
 I’ve dropped some other students and picked up new ones.
 That’s the nature of the work.
 I realized after my first year that maintaining 10 or 11 classes every week with all kids, or children was a bit draining.
 I’ve added a few adult students to create a better balance.

 Right now I have about 12 private classes a week.
 Some of them are one-on-one, others with two students, and I even have one class with four 4-year-olds.
 Yes, FOUR!
 It is a lot of fun and reminds me to look at life the way they do: with curiosity and wonder.
 I also have two students who are doctors at a very reputable Barcelona hospital and an attorney who works on feminism and human rights.
 I’m now able to use my previous experience working in social services and nonprofits and apply it to my teaching.
 I love how my work has evolved and how, in the span of one week, I can go from running around with preschoolers to helping an attorney to navigate an English-speaking conference on women entrepreneurs.
 Never a dull moment.